martinResearch/xarray/doc/io.rst

 The resulting zip file for the contains

 	* a npy file named foo.npy
-	* a json file that contains the dimensions and coordinates or the dataset that corresponds to serialization of the dictionnary obtained with `ds.to_dict(data=False)` to which we add the value of the coordinates (if their number of dimensions is smaller that *min_dims_np*, see below).
+	* a json file that contains the dimensions and coordinates or the dataset that corresponds to serialization of the dictionnary obtained with `ds.to_dict(data=False)` to which we add the value of the coordinates *x*, *y* and *z*.

-The data in coords and the array values (corresponding to the field values for DataArrays and data_vars for DataSets) can be saved either in npy files inside the zip file or inside the json file.
+The data in coords and the array values (corresponding to the field *values* for DataArrays and *data_vars* for DataSets) can be saved either in npy files inside the zip file or inside the json file.
-The input parameter *min_dims_np* (defaulted to *min_dims_np=2*) allows the user to control which coordinates and arrays get saved in a text format in the json file instead of a binary format in a npy file: any array (data or coordinates) whose number of dimensions is equal or larger that *min_dims_np* gets save in a npy array while arrays with lower number of dimensionsget saved in the json file.
-Saving one dimension arrays shuch as *dimension coordinates*  makes the data more easily accessible for humans to read when manually opening the zip file.
+This is controled through the optional input parameter *min_dims_np* (defaulted to *min_dims_np=2*): any numpy array (data or coordinate) whose number of dimensions is equal or larger that *min_dims_np* gets saved in a npy array while numpy arrays with lower number of dimensionsget saved in the json file.
+Saving one dimensional arrays such as *dimension coordinates*  makes the data more easily accessible for humans when manually opening the zip file.

-When replacing save_npys('dataset.zip',ds) by save_npys('dataset.zip',ds, min_dims_np=1) in the example above one gets a zip file that contains
+When replacing *save_npys('dataset.zip',ds)* by *save_npys('dataset.zip',ds, min_dims_np=1)* in the example above, one gets a zip file that contains

 	* four npy files : *foo.npy*, *x.npy*,*y.npy* and *z.npy*
 	* a json file that contains the dimensions of the arrays foo, x, y and z but not their value.